 With our vision to create better learning experiences at university, it only follows that the purpose of our data is to empower teachers to improve their assessment designs and teaching practices.
 Equally, we see data as a way to help students understand, and enhance, the way they learn.
 As data becomes more integrated into the Cadmus experience, we want our users to understand the role it plays throughout the entire assessment process.
 We also want students to feel confident that they'll be assessed fairly and honestly across every Cadmus Assignment.

 Ultimately, this comes down to trust; trust between students and teachers, and trust between our users and Cadmus.
 And for us, trust means transparency.
-That's why we want to be completely open with you about the data we collect and how we use it — so you can feel comfortable using Cadmus from the very beginning.
+That's why we're being completely open with you about the data we collect and how we use it — so you can feel comfortable using Cadmus from the very beginning.

 The Cadmus product today has evolved significantly from what it was a few years ago — especially when it comes to data.
 At Cadmus, we take a teaching and learning approach to academic integrity, which means we want to enable teachers to create authentic assessments that support student learning.
-We want to shift the focus from the identification and investigation of academic misconduct, to facilitating best practice assessment design.
+We want to “situate academic integrity practices within the goal of improving student learning” (Bertram Gallant, 2017), shifting the focus from investigating academic misconduct to enhancing student learning.
 Because of this, we've simplified the data we collect.

 Cadmus no longer collects keystroke or typing information, nor does it profile students in any way.
 The tool does not detect plagiarism, and there are no conclusions made about the authenticity of student work.